yu-araujos/latchly/README.md

 ### No Automated Tests (Known Limitation)

 This project has no automated test suite or CI pipeline.
 The scope was proving out the concurrency/locking model end-to-end, not production hardening; verification was done manually (see "Testing locally" below).
-Coverage for the locking transactions (`acquireLock`, `moveCard`) would be the first addition before treating this as production-ready.
+Automated testing and CI are deliberately out of scope here and are being explored in a separate project instead.

 ## Stack